Skip to main content Skip to footer

 Trial Skills Training

-For more information about the TST Contested Hearings Pilot, please see below.
+For more information about the TST Contested Hearings Course, please see below.

 To receive notice about Trial Skills Training and other training opportunities, please sign up to receive Resource Letters from the Children’s Commission.

-Acceptance criteria require, in part, that Texas attorneys who wish to participate in the TST Contested Hearings Pilot complete an application and are in good standing with their primary judge.
-In addition, attorney applicants must meet the following minimum criteria at the time of their application:
+Attorneys who wish to participate in a TST course offering must submit an application by the designated deadline.
+In addition, to be considered for the course, applicants must meet the following minimum criteria at the time of their application:

-• Attorneys must be in good standing with the State Bar of Texas;
+• Be licensed to practice in the State of Texas and be in good standing with the State Bar of Texas;

-• Attorneys must currently represent DFPS or must be actively accepting appointments to represent parents and/or children on a child welfare docket;
+• Must currently represent DFPS or be actively accepting appointments to represent parents and/or children on a child welfare docket;

-• Attorneys must commit to view up to four webcasts, all of which are eligible for Texas Minimum Continuing Legal Education (MCLE) credit, in preparation for the training and to complete pre-test and post-test surveys designed to assist the Children’s Commission in gauging the effectiveness of the Pilot and of the training materials assigned; and
+• Must commit to complete any pre-test and post-test surveys designed to assist the Children’s Commission in gauging the effectiveness of the course and of the training materials assigned; and

-• Attorneys must commit to attending and actively participating in all three days of the TST Contested Hearings Pilot.
+• Must commit to attending and actively participating in all scheduled virtual and in-person sessions of the course.

 Preference may be given to those applicants who meet the above criteria and meet one or more of the following additional criteria: